BananaAccounting/Germany/EÜRDossier/4_Promotion and Marketing/Readme.md

 ### Get Banana mentioned for free on multiplier sites:

 In file [Multiplikatoren_Websites.xls](https://github.com/RobertUlb/Germany/blob/patch-1/E%C3%9CRDossier/4_Promotion%20and%20Marketing/Multiplikatoren_Websites.xls "Multipliers"), I have compiled intesting Website that seem to be frequented by our target group or simply publishes about accounting/ financial software.
-A lot of these information I have collected 2014, but I have updated some of it.
+A lot of these information I have collected 2014, and I have updated some of it, especially resellers

 Priority list for contact targets